 This site uses affiliate links and we may earn a small commission when you use our links and make a purchase without incurring additional fee yourself.
 Many thanks for supporting this website.
 Please see our disclosure page for more details.

 Summer in Banff National Park was usually wildly chaotic: massive tourist crowds, inflated hotel rates, and long lines at attractions.
 We Calgarians would just take a day trip to Banff from Calgary or stay away from Banff altogether during the summertime.

-But this year is quite different due to the pandemic.
-With borders closed, we have Banff all to ourselves.
+But 2020 was quite different due to the pandemic.
+With borders closed, we had Banff all to ourselves.
 Today, we want to show you the beauty of Banff in July and August and how to spend 3 days in Banff.

 Instead of outlining the typical top things to do in Banff National Park, we will help you discover the lesser-known attractions.
 So that even when the crowds eventually come back one day (it 100% will), you know exactly where to go and what to do in Banff to escape the crowds.

 Without further ado, let’s dive into this Banff summer itinerary!